digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 This guide has been carefully edited to be relevant to users of the gE.CO toolbox.
 However, the original documentation on which this guide is based was written to explain all features and settings in Mattermost.
 The gE.CO toolbox version may not have all of these features available.
 Settings such as storage space, applications and custom colours/styles can vary between realisations of Mattermost, so please bear this in mind.

-If you think an edit to this guide is required, please contact the [gE.CO project team](mailto:support@gecotoolbox.io) at Newcastle University.
+If you think an edit to this guide is required, please contact the [gE.CO toolbox support team](mailto:support@gecotoolbox.io) at Newcastle University.

 # Welcome to Mattermost